 What if my old dental bridge hurts my teeth?

 If your old bridge is causing you mouth or tooth pain, then it’s time to get a new modern dental bridge.
-Your mouth changes over time: teeth shift, gums recede, infections occur, etc. These changes can have a direct effect on the way your bridge fits.
+Your mouth changes over time: teeth shift, gums recede, and infections occur.
+These changes can directly affect how your bridge fits.

 Can I whiten a discolored dental bridge?

-Not necessarily.
-A dental bridge contains stain-resistant material.
-Therefore, dental bridges cannot use traditional teeth whitening procedures.
+No. A dental bridge already contains stain-resistant material and also won’t react to traditional teeth whitening procedures.
 Your best option is to replace the bridge with a new one.

 Can dental bridges fall out?